 I am drawn to the organic nature of ancestral designs, which is why I choose the styles and materials I work with, such as various turquoise, stone, seashells, and other natural sources.

 I generally prefer to acquire and purchase the materials I use in the rough state.
 Meaning that the material has not already been manufactured into a finished state, such as cabochons.
-One exception are the shell heishi, or small drilled beads, that I use in some of my work.
 Being able to work the material from rough to finished product is part of the appeal of doing this type of work.

-Also, as an archaeologist, making my jewelry in the manner I do helps give me insight as to the processes, skills and patience that my ancestors used in their own creations.
+As an archaeologist, making my jewelry in the manner I do gives me insight as to the processes, skills and patience that my ancestors used in their own creations.
 Thus, when I am doing fieldwork and encounter ancestral jewelry, I have a better understanding and appreciation for what I am recording.

 I handcraft wearable artwork such as pendants, necklaces and earrings.
 My work consists of mosaic inlays, slabs and natural free-forms.
-I inlay or back my work in cottonwood root, which is lightweight, but I also use ironwood, which is heavier and darker, and offers a nice contrast with the stones and shell.
+I inlay or back my materials in cottonwood root that I collect myself.
+I also use ironwood, which is slightly heavier, and offers a darker contrast with the stones and shell.
 I also use various colors and textures of argillite, or pipestone as either a main component or backing.

 To see what jewelry and other products are currently available, you can see here, Available Jewelry & Products

-If you have any questions feel free to drop me a comment or send me an email at:
+If you have any questions feel free to send me an email at:

 You can also request to follow my Instagram page to see what items are being worked on.
 Hit the Instagram button at the bottom of the page!

-Thanks for supporting my small educational outlet and business!!
+Thanks for supporting my educational and creative outlet!